The 5 Best Medical Alert Systems of 2025, Tested by Caregivers

 What impressed us most about the Lively Mobile2 was how quickly its agents answered each of our calls.
 In our 10 test calls, Lively connected us to help in an average of 13 seconds, the second-fastest average on this list, behind Medical Guardian’s eight seconds.

 Lively bills the Mobile2 as a truly waterproof device, whereas other mobile systems on this list are simply water-resistant.
 To test that, we dunked the device into a glass of water.
 After pulling it out, it made another test call with crystal-clear audio.
+If you’ve ever dropped your phone in the toilet accidentally, the Mobile2 may be a good option for you.

 By logging in to the Lively Link app, loved ones could keep track of our device’s location even when we left the house.
 They also received notifications each time we made a test call.
 Lively would be a good option for someone with caregivers who want alerts on their loved one’s locations.